The biology of ageing

 Introduction of the theme

 The steady increase in average life expectancy in Sweden has led to an increased proportion of the population aged ≥ 65 years from about 10% in the 1960s to around 20% of the current population, and is expected to reach 25% in 2060.
 Given the age-related increase in chronic diseases and gradual decline in both physical and cognitive function, population ageing represents a major societal challenge.
 A central theme within the field of the biology ageing is the extension of healthspan, defined as the period of life without major chronic diseases and disability.
-A major obstacle to healthspan extention is the age-related decline in physiological function leading to increased risk of chronic diseases and disability, reduced quality of life and increased risk of mortality.
+A major obstacle to healthspan extension is the age-related decline in physiological function leading to increased risk of chronic diseases and disability, reduced quality of life and increased risk of mortality.

 - Determinants of the age-associated physiological decline, including inter-individual variability in functional changes with ageing.